 1. FINANCIAL RESTRICTIONS.
 All events must be generally free with the following exceptions: Donations or registration fees approved by library director, for events sponsored by a non-profit group for classes, workshops, discussion groups, or forums.
 Any other income generated by an event must be donated to the library or Friends of the Library in part or whole as negotiated with the library director.
 The rooms are not to be used by any business or profit-making organization for the promotion or sale of products or services immediately or at a later time.

-2. FOOD/DRINKS: Food & beverages are allowed (cups with lids or bottles are encouraged).
+2. FOOD/DRINKS: Food is not allowed.
+Beverages are permitted as long as they are in bottles or cups with lids.
 The person(s) booking the room and/or signing for the key, if issued, will be liable for cleaning costs for carpets soiled by food or drink spills.
 No smoking is allowed in the building.

 3. RESERVATIONS.
 All bookings are on a first-come basis.
 No more than three (3) dates may be on the calendar reserved for any one group at a time.
 No standing reservations may be made (for example, every 2nd Tues.).
 Only approved government affiliates may be allowed standing reservations under certain conditions.

 4. ROOM ARRANGEMENTS.
 Users of the room are responsible for arranging seating and tables for their own use.
 We suggest you arrive early and rearrange seating to meet your needs.
 The library only offers overhead and slide projectors for loan.